kibook/s1kd-tools/s1kd-brexcheck/README.md

 Display a progress bar.

 -f
-Output only the filenames if modules with BREX/SNS errors.
+Output only the filenames of modules with BREX/SNS errors.

 -h -?
 Show the help/usage message.